Lipitor

 Contraindications

 Hypersensitivity.
-Active liver disease or unexplained persistent elevations of serum transaminases exceeding 3x the ULN.
-Women of childbearing potential who are not using adequate contraceptive measures.
-Pregnancy & lactation.
+Active liver disease or unexplained persistent elevations of serum transaminases exceeding 3 times ULN.
+Pregnant, breast-feeding, or women of childbearing potential who are not using adequate contraception.

 Special Precautions

-Patients who consume substantial quantities of alcohol &/or have history of liver disease.
-Dose reduction or w/drawal is recommended if increase in ALT or AST of >3 x ULN persist.
+Perform LFTs before initiation of treatment & periodically thereafter, & in patients who develop any signs or symptoms suggesting liver injury.
+Dose reduction or w/drawal is recommended should an increase in ALT or AST of >3 times ULN persist.
+Caution in patients who consume substantial quantities of alcohol &/or have history of liver disease.
 Discontinue therapy if markedly elevated CPK levels occur or if myopathy is diagnosed or suspected.
-Temporarily w/held or discontinue in patients w/ an acute, serious condition suggestive of myopathy or w/ risk factor predisposing to the development of renal failure secondary to rhabdomyolysis (eg, severe acute infection; hypotension; major surgery; trauma; severe metabolic, endocrine & electrolyte disorders; uncontrolled seizures).
-Increased risk for recurrent hemorrhagic stroke.
+Temporarily w/hold or discontinue therapy in patients w/ acute, serious condition suggestive of myopathy or w/ risk factor predisposing to the development of renal failure secondary to rhabdomyolysis (eg, severe acute infection, hypotension, major surgery, trauma; severe metabolic, endocrine & electrolyte disorders, & uncontrolled seizures).
+Increased incidence of recurrent hemorrhagic stroke in patients w/o CHD who had a stroke or transient ischemic attack w/in the preceding 6 mth & were initiated on atorvastatin 80 mg.
 Increased HbA1c & fasting serum glucose levels.
-Perform LFTs before the initiation of treatment & periodically thereafter, & in patients who develop any signs or symptoms suggesting liver injury.
-Combination w/ fibric acid derivatives, erythromycin, immunosuppressive drugs, azole antifungals, HIV/HCV PIs, HCV NS5A/NS5B inhibitors, letermovir, or lipid-modifying doses of niacin.
-Not recommended w/ concurrent use of fusidic acid.
+Caution when considering combined therapy w/ fibric acid derivatives, erythromycin, immunosuppressive drugs, azole antifungals, HIV/HCV PIs, HCV NS5A/NS5B inhibitors, letermovir, or lipid-modifying doses of niacin.
+Not recommended in concurrent use w/ fusidic acid.
+Women of childbearing potential should use adequate contraception.

 Adverse Reactions